 If you want to have a truly off-grid Van Life experience, food refrigeration is something you really need to consider.
 This means ensuring your current refrigerator is up to par or updating to a better one.

 When it comes to choosing the best fridge for a caravan or motorhome, it all comes down to personal preference.
 For example, if you’re travelling in a smaller campervan, larger fridges may not work, you’re going to want a smaller, more compact fridge to fit inside your van without taking up too much space.
 Other factors to consider include your budget and your chosen fridge’s potential power consumption.

-Continue reading to learn more regarding choosing the best fridge for your caravan, factors to consider, including fridge styles and types as well as the top 20 caravan fridges and more.
+Continue reading to learn more regarding choosing the best fridge for your campervan or motorhome, factors to consider, including fridge styles and types as well as the top 20 fridges and more.

 The Best Fridges for Caravans, Motorhomes and Campervans

 A refrigerator is a must-have component for any campervan, whether you’re planning a long road trip or a weekend getaway.
 However, with so many options available, deciding on the best camper fridge in 2022 can be a difficult challenge.

 What is Considered the Best Campervan Fridge?

 Overall, the Dometic Coolmatic CRX80 is the considered best campervan fridge due to its low energy usage of 0.34kWh at 25°C, compatibility with solar panels, the removable freezer section, and silent operation.